Skip to content

 S0448 Rising Sun

-Rising Sun is a modular backdoor malware used extensively in Operation Sharpshooter.
-The malware has been observed targeting nuclear, defense, energy, and financial services companies across the world.
-Rising Sun uses source code from Lazarus Group‘s Trojan Duuzer.1
+Rising Sun is a modular backdoor that was used extensively in Operation Sharpshooter between 2017 and 2019.
+Rising Sun infected at least 87 organizations around the world, including nuclear, defense, energy, and financial service companies.
+Security researchers assessed Rising Sun included some source code from Lazarus Group‘s Trojan Duuzer.1

 Item Value